MacOS/k8s-breakglass/docs/cluster-config.md

 ### Security

-- Use dedicated service accounts with minimal required permissions for kubeconfig
+- Use admin-level credentials only for the breakglass service account
 - Rotate kubeconfig credentials regularly
-- Store secrets securely with appropriate RBAC restrictions
+- Store secrets securely with appropriate RBAC
-- Use TLS for all cluster communications
+- Use TLS for all communications

 ### Performance

-- Set appropriate `qps` and `burst` values based on cluster size and expected load
+- Set appropriate `qps` and `burst` based on cluster size
-- Monitor cluster connectivity and adjust timeouts if needed
-- Use regional proximity between hub and tenant clusters when possible
+- Use close network proximity between hub and tenant clusters
+- Monitor connectivity

 ### Management

-- Use descriptive names that reflect cluster purpose and environment
+- Use descriptive names reflecting purpose and environment
-- Include metadata fields (`tenant`, `environment`, `location`) for easier management
+- Include metadata (`tenant`, `environment`, `location`)
-- Implement monitoring for `ClusterConfig` status and connectivity
+- Monitor `ClusterConfig` status regularly
-- Maintain documentation of cluster relationships and dependencies

 ## Troubleshooting